jonleung/instagram/instructions/possible.md

-# TODO
-- Errors (perhaps make it: "Did you run into this error?
-If so, click here")
-- Break this tutorial down into multiple parts
-    - Determining what's necesary
-    - Figuring out your main thing
-- Add instructions for what the students should actually do

 # Budiling Instagram!

 I have decided I want to build my own version of Instagram.
 This is literally how I did it.